 - Ohio Department of Health, Office of Health Assurance and Licensing

 - Ohio Department of Health, Complaints – Health Care Facilities and Nursing Homes

 Contact Our Cleveland Nursing Home Abuse Lawyers for Help Today

 If your relative has suffered due to neglect or abuse, they can file a medical malpractice claim against the facility and receive compensation for their physical, emotional, and financial injuries.
 If your loved one is incompetent, and you have power of attorney, you may be able to act on their behalf.
 Also, it is an unfortunate truth that many seniors pass away before they can begin legal action.
-If nursing home neglect or abuse led to your loved one’s death, contact Kisling, Nestico & Redick to discuss a wrongful death claim.
+Whether you need assistance with a nursing home abuse lawsuit, a car accident, workers’ comp, or a case involving medical malpractice, our dedicated legal team of Cleveland personal injury lawyers at Kisling, Nestico & Redick can help you obtain the funds you deserve.